Faroese Confederation of Sports & Olympic Committee: Responsibilities

 FCSOC is funded by the Faroese Government and Ítróttarvedding (the Faroese Lottery).
-Most of FCSOC's budget is used to support the Faroe Islands’ 24 sports associations with over 100 sports clubs, ranging from grass roots clubs through to elite athletes, and anti-doping.
+Most of FCSOC's budget is used to support the Faroe Islands’ 24 sports associations with over 100 sports clubs, ranging from grassroots clubs through to elite athletes, and anti-doping measures.
 It also leads the Faroe Islands campaign for Olympic recognition.

 Olympic Recognition

 The Faroe Islands has been a self-governing region of the Kingdom of Denmark since 1948.

 Currently, the only option its athletes have to compete in the Olympics is as part of the Danish National Olympic Committee.

 The FCSOC is leading a campaign to get Olympic recognition for the Faroe Islands – an ambition the nation has held for more than 40 years.

 Arguments for Olympic recognition include the fact that the Faroe Islands is: